Needs and Wants Worksheets

 Let kids of grade 3 and grade 4 prove their mettle by completing the sentences with words from the word box and propel their knowledge of needs and wants, to new heights.

 Which of the items are needs and, which are wants?
-Kids in second grade steer clear through this interesting pdf worksheet as they circle the needs and cross out the wants.
+Kids in kindergarten and grade 1 steer clear through this interesting pdf worksheet as they circle the needs and cross out the wants.

 Making a choice is easy, isn't it?
 But choosing wisely takes knowledge and skill.
-Get more out of this needs and wants worksheet as kids in third grade choose if the object presented is a need or a want.
+Get more out of this needs and wants worksheet as kids in grade 1 and grade 2 choose if the object presented is a need or a want.

 Kids in elementary school meet this challenge head-on as they read each listed item, and figure out if it depicts minimum or maximum requirements in this identifying needs and wants pdf worksheet.